hyperledger/identus-cloud-agent/docs/decisions/20230118-quill-library-for-sql-statement-generation.md

 ## Context and Problem Statement

-PostgreSQL is essential to the Atala Prism technology stack, where most entities are stored.
+PostgreSQL is essential to the Atala PRISM technology stack, where most entities are stored.

-Backend services: Prism Agent, Prism Mediator, and Prism Node use PostgreSQL.
+Backend services: PRISM Agent, PRISM Mediator, and PRISM Node use PostgreSQL.

-[Doobie](https://tpolecat.github.io/doobie/index.html) llibrary is currently used in Scala code to communicate with Postgresql.
+[Doobie](https://tpolecat.github.io/doobie/index.html) library is currently used in Scala code to communicate with Postgresql.
 Quotes from the website

 ```
 Doobie is a pure functional JDBC layer for Scala and Cats.
 It is not an ORM, nor is it a relational algebra;